We are not old yet, but my spouse is chronically ill and not sexually functioning. What am I supposed to do?

 • The sick spouse, usually aware of the infidelity, sometimes consciously ignores it to avoid conflict with the spouse "doing him or her a favor" by staying with them.
 But the patient pays for it an energetic price of "humiliation" and a feeling of inferiority.

-• As a severe chronic Liver-kidney patient, after many years of struggling with survival, including prolonged treatments in China on my own, I felt that there was no longer any emotional connection between my wife and me, but only an economic relationship.
+• As a severe chronic Liver-kidney patient, after many years of struggling with survival, including prolonged treatments in China, I felt no longer an emotional connection between my wife and me but only an economic relationship.
 I realized that I had to end a long marriage despite the difficulties.
-The decision is, of course, individual as everyone is in a different situation.
+The decision is, of course, individual, as everyone is in a different situation.

-Read the article with more practical recommendations, including recommendations for chronically ill patients who do not have a spouse.
+You can read the article for more practical recommendations, including those for chronically ill patients without a spouse.

 Frequently asked questions and answers: